 In the case of alcohol, duty is charged as a fee per gallon, as opposed to the percentage of value system used for almost every other type of good.
-Duty charges range from $11.91 per gallon for beer, $16.94 for wine, to $42.38 for spirits, vodka, brandy, rum, whisky, and gin.
+Duty charges range from $11.91 per gallon for beer, $16.94 for wine, to $42.38 for spirits, vodka, brandy, rum, whiskey, and gin.

-Travellers returning home also often have the opportunity to take back certain amounts of alcohol without paying import fees when entering their home country.
+Travelers returning home also often have the opportunity to take back certain amounts of alcohol without paying import fees when entering their home country.
 The allowance and policies vary by country.
 See Customs Allowances for an overview for USA, UK, and Canadian residents.

 Several shops at the Providenciales International Airport offer duty-free goods, which are alcohol, spirits, luxury goods, and tobacco products which local import duties have not been paid, and are consequently priced relatively low.
 In combination with the returning customs duty allowance of their home country, this allows travelers to bring back luxury products without breaking the bank.